olin/studentgovernment/honorcode.md

 The Hearing Panel may request and/or review recommendations for Sanction(s) from the Reported, the Aggrieved Parties, and the Reporter.
 The Reported may respond to the Hearing Panel’s recommended Sanction(s) prior to the close of the Hearing.
-The Dean of Student Affairs shall review sanctions recommended by the Hearing Panel.
+The Adviser to the Honor Board shall review sanctions recommended by the Hearing Panel.
 Decisions shall be based solely upon evidence and testimony introduced at the Hearing(s) and shall be made by consensus (i.e., unanimous vote of the voting members of the Hearing Panel who do not abstain from voting).
-The Hearing Panel shall include in the materials it submits to the Dean of Student Affairs a brief written summary of the Reported’s response, if given.
+The Hearing Panel shall include in the materials it submits to the Adviser to the Honor Board a brief written summary of the Reported’s response, if given.
 #### Appeals
-Requests for appeal may be made to the Dean of Student Affairs on the following
+Requests for appeal may be made to the Adviser to the Honor Board on the following
 grounds:
 1. Procedural error;
 2. New evidence that was not reasonably available at the time of the Hearing